Start: 19th September 2018 - 6:00pm

 William will discuss the structural requirements of fiction in more detail.

-Extras: At the end of Week 4 you will be asked to submit an extract in which you introduce your central character.
+Extras: The attendees to be workshopped will be asked to submit an extract in which they introduce their central character.
 This will be discussed in Week 5.

 Week 5: Wednesday 17th October